Quantum symmetry in multigraphs (part I): Introduction

-We have also described these \textbf{quantum automorphisms} in the context of undirected multigraphs.
-An undirected multigraph $(V,E)$ consists of an edge set $E$, a vertex set $V$ and a map $r:E\rightarrow \{\{x,y\}|x,y\in V\}$ which assigns each edge to an unordered pair of endpoint vertices.

 It is natural to ask for which class of multigraphs, the two categories $\mathcal{C}^{sym}_{(V,E)}$ and $\mathcal{C}^{Bic}_{(V,E)}$ coincide.
-We have provided a necessary and sufficient condition in terms of weighted symmetry of the \textbf{underlying simple graph}.
-We have shown that for a uniform multigraph $(V,E)$(i.e. either $0$ or a fixed number of edges between any two vertices) the categories $\mathcal{C}^{sym}_{(V,E)}$ and $\mathcal{C}^{Bic}_{(V,E)}$ coincide if and only if $\mathcal{D}^{Ban}_{(V,\overline{E})}$ and $\mathcal{D}^{Bic}_{(V,\overline{E})}$ coincide where $(V,\overline{E})$ is the \textbf{underlying simple graph} of $(V,E)$.
+We have provided a necessary and sufficient condition in terms of weighted symmetry of the \textbf{underlying weighted graph}.
+We have shown that the categories $\mathcal{C}^{sym}_{(V,E)}$ and $\mathcal{C}^{Bic}_{(V,E)}$ coincide if and only if Banica and Bichon's notion of quantum symmetry coincide for the \textbf{underlying weighted graph} of $(V,E)$.
 For this class of multigraphs, the compact quantum group $Q^{Bic}_{(V,E)}$ does act as a universal object in $\mathcal{C}^{sym}_{(V,E)}$.
-We have expressed $Q^{Bic}_{(V,E)}$ as \textbf{free wreath product by quantum permutation groups} (\cite{Bichon2004}, \cite{Banica2007a}) where the co-action corresponding to the wreath product comes from a permutation of pairs of vertices induced by the weighted symmetry of the \textbf{underlying simple graph}.
+For uniform multigraphs, that is, a multigraph with either zero or fixed number of edges between two vertices, We have expressed $Q^{Bic}_{(V,E)}$ as \textbf{free wreath product by quantum permutation groups} (\cite{Bichon2004}, \cite{Banica2007a}) where the co-action corresponding to the wreath product comes from a permutation of pairs of vertices induced by the weighted symmetry of the \textbf{underlying single edged graph}.
 This wreath product formula for $Q^{Bic}_{(V,E)}$ also emphasizes that any multigraph which have at least two pairs of vertices with multiple edges among them possesses genuine quantum symmetry.

-In search of members of $\mathcal{C}^{sym}_{(V,E)}$ which are essentially \textbf{non-Bichon} (that is, not a member of $\mathcal{C}^{Bic}_{(V,E)}$), we have stumbled upon a particular class of automorphisms of a multigraph $(V,E)$, namely \textbf{source and target dependent automorphisms of $(V,E)$}.
-Vaguely speaking, an automorphism of a multigraph $(V,E)$ is source dependent if permutation of an edge depends on the source of that edge and similar description goes for the target dependent case.
-We have constructed a series of compact quantum groups $Q^s_{(V,E)}$, $Q^t_{(V,E)}$ and $Q^{s,t}_{(V,E)}$ consisting of \textbf{source and target dependent quantum automorphisms of $(V,E)$} which are all \textbf{non-Bichon} members of $\mathcal{C}^{Ban}_{(V,E)}$.
-Among all these quantum groups, $Q^{s,t}_{(V,E)}$ turns out to be a member of $\mathcal{C}^{sym}_{(V,E)}$.